martinklamrowski/ElevatorSimulator/L1G4_i1/README.txt

 ~ Martin Klamrowski - code for Scheduler
 ~ Angie Byun - class diagram, state machine diagram, code for Scheduler
 _________________________________________
-THE ELEVATORSIMULATOR PROJECT CONSISTS OF:
+THE ELEVATOR SIMULATOR PROJECT CONSISTS OF:

 	- 3 subsystems/directories located in /ElevatorSimulator/src/ (ElevatorSystem, FloorSystem, Scheduler)
 	- there are a total of 8 .java source files.